southside-chillers/southside.chillers.online/southside/content/chapters/et-in-horto-quiznis-serpens-est.md

 In her dreams, she’s somewhere she’s been before.
 It’s the temple, and it’s not, but it’s just like this, and she’s full of dread…

 Of course!
-It’s the room where she walked in on Magic, in another dream, not long ago… when Magic was hurting someone, someone she loved…
+It’s the room where she walked in on [Magick](/characters/magick/), in another dream, not long ago… when Magick was hurting someone, someone she loved…

 Heart pounding, she steps forward, and she can finally see the object of the torture, and it’s exactly what she feared.
-A copper dragon—*Buddy*!—is restrained by some malevolent spell, his life slipping away—she pleads with Magic for mercy, but the tiefling doesn’t even glance in her direction, so focused on her brutal task—
+A copper dragon—*Buddy*!—is restrained by some malevolent spell, his life slipping away—she pleads with Magick for mercy, but the tiefling doesn’t even glance in her direction, so focused on her brutal task—

 *This is a dream,* some part of her conscious mind interrupts. *You’re dreaming.*

 What happens next?
-In the original dream, she stepped forward and uttered a word that stopped Magic and ended her life instantly… but what was the word?
+In the original dream, she stepped forward and uttered a word that stopped Magick and ended her life instantly… but what was the word?
 She scans her memories frantically.
 What was the word that saved Buddy?

 *Only the Lich knows the word,* she realizes. *The word was his offer.*